BlueDrink9/Univisal/README.md

 * [Autohotkey](https://www.autohotkey.com) (Windows) : Needs updating for pipe system.
 * [Autokey](github.com/autokey/autokey) (Xorg) : A little tricky to set up, and if univisal crashes (which it hasn't so far...) then any keys the adapter handles will stop working.
+Add the adapter folder in autokey, and set things up to run `bindings.py` on startup. `autokey-run -s bindings`, where "bindings" is the script description in autokey.
 * [skhd](https://github.com/koekeishiya/skhd) (OSX) : Not written.
 * [hammerspoon](https://www.hammerspoon.org/) (OSX) : Not written.
 * sxhkd (Xorg) : Doesn't work.
 Adapter is written, but uses `xdotool` to send input, which is then recursively picked up by `sxhkd`.

 #### Generating adapters

-Generating new adapters is made simpler with `generate_adapter_bindings.py`, which can create config files with entries for each key.
+Generating new adapters is made simpler with `generate_adapter_bindings.py`, which can create config files with entries for each key univisal needs to handle, mapped with an appropriate `mappings.json` file in the adapter directory.
+Once the file is generated, additional code usually needs to be added.
+At minimum, some function that sends the right string to the main univisal process.

 Usage: `generate_adapter_bindings.py adapter string`

 Args:

-* `adapter`: name generated bindings will write as
+* `adapter`: name generated bindings will write as.
+Should be the name of a folder in `adapters` containing a valid `mappings.json`.
 * `string` : a printf-formatted string.
 It is the command to generate for the adapter, with %s in two places: Binding and send position.

 Examples: